Amaral Carvalho Hospital

 Palliative and supportive care

 The Pain Control and Palliative Care Unit (PCU) was founded in September 2008 and has been providing assistance on an in-out patient basis.
 There are eight beds for patients in advanced stages of cancer with acute symptoms, social disabilities or in terminal phase.
 The outpatients can be attended at the PCU three times a week.
-About eighty patients per month are seen at the outpatient clinic.
+About a hundred patients per month are seen at the outpatient clinic.
 Physical, social, spiritual and psychological support is provided to all patients and their families.
 There is also a home care programme when needed.
-The PCU team relies on three physicians (which are also clinical oncologists), one advanced nurse, thirteen assistant nurses, one psychologist, one social worker, one pharmacist, one nutritionist, two physiotherapists and one occupational therapist.
+The PCU team relies on two physicians (which are also clinical oncologists), three advanced nurses, fifteen assistant nurses, one psychologist, one social worker, one pharmacist, one nutritionist, two physiotherapists and one occupational therapist.